oznogon/gattaibushido-public/rules/01_intro.md

 #### Aces

-Aces are super special dual-purpose cards valued at either 11 (the "**Empowered**" state) or 1 (the "**Diminished**" state).
-By default an Ace beats every number card, but then Twos beat Aces and start the cycle of card play from the bottom all over again!
+Aces are super special ultra-powerful cards with a value of 14 - the highest-value card in the game!
+While this sounds awesome, they also have one eensy weensy little weakness: Twos.
+Twos *always* beat Aces, and Aces can never be played against Twos!

 #### Jokers